 Some owners respond directly to cold calls, and other times you'll have to work your way through a gatekeeper.

-Be persistent and confident in the value your vending machine would bring to that location, and continue to follow up.
+- Be persistent and confident in the value of your vending machine

 When it comes to finalizing the deal, make sure to get everything in writing.
 It's prudent to have a lawyer draw up and review the paperwork.